 Christopher J. Godfrey is the Director of the Office of Workers’ Compensation Programs at the United States Department of Labor.
 He was appointed by President Joseph Biden and sworn in on January 20, 2021.
 Godfrey previously served as Iowa Workers’ Compensation Commissioner from 2006 – 2014 after being nominated to the position by then-Governor Thomas Vilsack and re-appointed by then-Governor Chet Culver.
 In 2014, Godfrey joined the Employees’ Compensation Appeals Board (ECAB), U.S. Department of Labor under the administration of President Barack Obama.
 Secretary of Labor Thomas Perez later appointed Godfrey Chief Judge and Chairman of the Board.
 Before his time in state and federal government, Godfrey represented Iowa employers and workers in both state and federal court.
 During his career, Godfrey has served in leadership roles in several workers’ compensation organizations and is a member of the National Academy of Social Insurance (NASI).
 Godfrey has also been recognized for his leadership in the Iowa LGBTQ community.
 Godfrey is from Sioux City, Iowa and received his undergraduate degree, and Juris Doctorate with honors, from Drake University in Des Moines, Iowa.

-Deputy Director Nancy GriswoldDeputy Director – Nancy Griswold
+Deputy Director Nancy GriswoldDeputy Director for Transition – Nancy Griswold

-Nancy J. Griswold serves as Deputy Director of the Office of Workers' Compensation Programs (OWCP).
-In this role, she provides day-to-day oversight to over 1,300 employees and 33 offices at the national office and across the country.
+Nancy J. Griswold serves as Deputy Director for Transition of the Office of Workers' Compensation Programs (OWCP).
+In this role, she provides support and advice to the Director and other Deputy Directors related to the over 1,300 employees and 33 offices at the national office and across the country.
 Griswold brings over 20 years of leadership and management experience to OWCP.
 Prior to joining OWCP, she served for a decade as the Chief Administrative Law Judge for the Office of Medicare Hearings and Appeals (OMHA) at the Department of Health and Human Services.
 Griswold began her federal career in June of 1995, as an Administrative Law Judge for the Social Security Administration, where she continued to serve in progressively responsible positions until her appointment as Deputy Chief Administrative Law Judge for the Social Security Administration in December 2006.
 Griswold earned her Bachelor of Arts in English from Louisiana State University in Shreveport and her Juris Doctorate from Baylor University Law School.
 She is a member of the Texas, Louisiana, and Colorado State Bar Associations.

 Deputy Director for Operations and Financial Administration Douglas A. PenningtonDeputy Director for Operations and Financial Administration - Douglas A. Pennington